mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/guide-for-writing.md

     ```
 3. Simulate user interaction using available [actions](https://github.com/wix/Detox/blob/master/docs/APIRef.ActionsOnElement.md).
 4. Verify user interface (UI) expectation using [expect](https://github.com/wix/Detox/blob/master/docs/APIRef.Expect.md).
-5. In case of using action, match or other API specific to particular platform, verify that equivalent logic is applied or such API does not have side-effect to the other platform.
+5. When using `action`, `match`, or another API specific to particular platform, verify that the equivalent logic is applied so that the API does not impact the other platform.
 Always run tests in both platforms.
 6. See Detox [documentation](https://github.com/wix/Detox/tree/master/docs) for reference.